Admission to the professional program during the sophomore year, or in the second year of the degree plan, is on a competitive basis.

 * The mortarboard symbol appears before the title of any course that fulfills one of the Communication Part A or Part B, Ethnic Studies, or Quantitative Reasoning Part A or Part B requirements.

-College of Letters and Science Breadth Requirements: BLA
+College of Letters and Science Degree Requirements: Bachelor of Landscape Architecture (BLA)

 |Introduction and Foundation|